lambdaclass/cairo-vm_in_go/README.md

 ```

 *ComputeDstAddr*
-The function `ComputeDstAddress` computes the address of value that will be stored in the Destination register.
-It checks which is the destination register (wether AP or FP) and gets the direction from the run_context then if the instruction offset is negativa it substract from the address the offset otherwise it adds the offset.
+The method `ComputeDstAddress` computes the address of value that will be stored in the Destination operand.
+It checks which register is the relative to (wether AP or FP) and gets the direction by adding the instruction's first offset(off0) to the corresponding register.

 ```go
 func (run_context RunContext) ComputeDstAddr(instruction Instruction) (memory.Relocatable, error) {